kohlilakshya/OS-CS344/README.md

 - `documentation/`: Includes the lab instructions.

 ## Instructions
-After cloning the repository, follow these steps to compile and execute the code:
+After cloning the repository.
+Change the directory to assignment02 and then follow these steps to compile and execute the code:

 ```bash
 # Compile the source code